motizukilucas/ragzinho/README.md

     *Use Ragnarok Icon*
     *Read data folder first*

-On GRF editor click open file data.grf from kRO folder andd this to clientinfo.xml
+On GRF editor click open file data.grf from kRO folder and add this to clientinfo.xml

     <?xml version="1.0" encoding="euc-kr" ?>
     <clientinfo>